Brewing Methods

 Toddy Cold Brew System

 The Toddy was invented in Texas in 1964.
 It is a cold brew coffee system that uses time instead of heat to extract the coffee goodness.
-This cold brew method produces a smoother, less acidic flavor that is good for up to two weeks.
+This cold brew method produces a smoother, less acidic flavor that will stay fresh for up to two weeks when refrigerated.

 We recommend using Natural Process Ethiopian Yirgacheffe coffee for this method.

-Recommended use for full batch Toddy Cold Brew System
+Recommended use for full batch Toddy Home Cold Brew System

 Grind Setting: coarse/cold brew

 Step 1.
-Using your Toddy maker, take your brewing container and place the rubber stopper in through the outside bottom to prevent grinds from falling through.
+Using your Toddy system, take your brewing container and place the silicone stopper in through the outside bottom to prevent grinds from falling through.

 Step 2.
-Place circular felt filter in bottom of brewing container
+Place the circular felt filter in the bottom of the brewing container

 Step 4.
 Pour 56 FL ounces into container